Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Golden Layer Estimation Using Layer Gradient Analysis (LGA)

 \section{Golden Layer Estimation Using Layer Gradient Analysis (LGA)}

 In the previous sections, we have verified the existence of golden layers, and their potential benefits in serving as the editing layers for knowledge editing.
 Subsequently, efficient and accurate estimation of golden layers then becomes a key next step towards unlocking their potential in editing pipelines.
 Towards this goal, we now propose a novel golden layer estimation method that efficiently only operates on first-order information (i.e., layer-specific gradients), and identifies highly performant golden layers.
-Through the layers selected using our \textit{Layer Gradient Analysis (LGA)} method, we consistently attain higher editing performance compared to standard methods for knowledge editing, such as \textit{Causal Mediation Analysis (CMA)} \cite{meng2022locatingRome}.
-We next describe LGA and its inner workings, and then present our findings demonstrating exceptional editing performance and computational efficiency of LGA over CMA.
+Through the layers selected using our \textit{Layer Gradient Analysis (LGA)} method, we consistently attain higher editing performance compared to standard methods for knowledge editing, such as \textit{Causal Mediation Analysis (CMA)} \cite{meng2022locatingRome} and {\textit{Salient Layers Editing Model (SaLEM)} \cite{mishra-etal-2024-correcting}.